Taipei for Digital Nomads

 YouBike docks are everywhere.
 You can't walk five minutes without running into one, so no matter where you want to start or end your journey, you're going to be able to find a place to collect and return a YouBike.
 You can rent a bike with an EasyCard.
 You have to register on the app, but once you have, getting a bike is so easy.
 Press a button, scan your card, and you're away.
 To return it, place the bike into the dock, scan your card again, and that's it.

-A perhaps intentional side-effect of this, is by making every pavement in Taipei cycle-friendly, it also makes Taipei the most wheelchair-friendly place I've ever been to.
+A perhaps intentional side-effect of this, is that by making every pavement in Taipei cycle-friendly, it also makes Taipei the most wheelchair-friendly place I've ever been to.
 If you don't have legs you'll love it here.

-Jinzhou Street and Jilin Road intersection YouBike docksWheelchair-friendly bench in Da'an ParkChongyang BridgeXindian River
+Jinzhou Street and Jilin Road intersection YouBike docksYouBike signWheelchair-friendly bench in Da'an ParkChongyang BridgeXindian River

 MRT